 Physician queries are a critical way for coders to provide a clearer picture of any documentation related to a health record.
-Yet, they must be done correctly, not only for clarity, but to maintain consistency with an organization and compliance with governing entities.
+Yet, they must be done correctly, not only for clarity, but to maintain consistency within an organization and compliance with outside governing entities.
 Here are just some of the reasons why a physician query is essential to accurate coding:

 - Determining illness severity and risk of mortality

 - Tracking cases and diagnoses

 - Managing denials and reducing the need for audits